Syria's once urbane Assad shows ruthless streak

 Assad seems reluctant to change course because he does not believe he is facing a genuine popular uprising and still promotes reform plans that few expect to defuse the unrest.

-Faced with a growing population and dwindling resources, Assad, who heads the ruling Baath party, started by liberalizing the economy, but altered little else, a policy Oklahoma University's Syria expert Joshua Landis called "foolish."
+Faced with a growing population and dwindling resources, Assad, who heads the ruling Baath party, started by liberalising the economy, but altered little else, a policy Oklahoma University's Syria expert Joshua Landis called "foolish".

 "He wanted to preserve the Baath party and the power of the Assad family while opening up the country to foreign trade ... he wanted to do this without offering the rule of law, the balance of powers, or an independent judicial system," he said.